 Originally a member of the of class 1967, Willie joined our class in the Fall of 1967, fresh from a sabbatical at the University of Chicago, to graduate with us in June 1968.
 He’s given us permission to include a section from a work in progress that mixes the real and the historical, with the semi-real and the fantastic.
 To set the scene: in the fall of 1967, Willie appeared in the Stevens-Caskey suite in Wood House, soon to be joined by David Sipress.
-Only the former lived there, the latter, however, set the tone for the year, leading Tom Stevens to muse, in a reflection on the 40th anniversary of the release of Sergeant Pepper’s Lonely Hearts Club whether the space we occupied might be better known as Strawberry Fields.
+Only the former two lived there, the latter two, however, set the tone for the year, leading Tom Stevens to muse, in a reflection on the 40th anniversary of the release of Sergeant Pepper’s Lonely Hearts Club whether the space we occupied might be better known as Strawberry Fields.
 The Williams-Sipress duo went on to blaze some significant trails post graduation; no one knows for sure if any (or how many) horses were stolen before a cartoonist and a school teacher, programmer and technical writer emerged.

 One thing I’ve discovered while writing these recollection pieces is that my memory has gaping holes.
 I’ve mentioned that I don’t remember whose idea the Comiskey Park incident was.
 And later, you’ll find I don’t remember whose idea the bus trip was.
 But here the hole is that I don’t remember going to college.
 Not being in college.
 I’ll write some about that.
 I don’t remember getting to college.
 I’m pretty sure my dad drove me.
 But I remember nothing about the drive, which must have taken two days.
 Is this from a faulty memory, or the wondrous subconscious?
 Did we discuss my future?
 Did Pop reminisce about his college days?
 I don’t remember.